Emmanuel-Roy/Emoo-Boy/README.md

    * [Espeon ESP32 Gameboy Emulator](https://github.com/Ryuzaki-MrL/Espeon/tree/master) <- Very interesting emulator, some inspiration for the hardware side of this project.
    * [Low-Level Devel - Gameboy Emulator Development Youtube Series](https://www.youtube.com/playlist?list=PLVxiWMqQvhg_yk4qy2cSC3457wZJga_e5) <- Very useful to see the thought process behind emulator development.
    * [r/EmuDev](https://www.reddit.com/r/EmuDev/) and the Emulator Development Discord Server.

+## Recent Updates & AI Note
+Recently had a bit of time to update the emulator, used Gemini to add ARM64 and Audio support.
+My AI use is due to being busy with my current internship as well as school.
+This was the only part AI was used for, and served more as a "Proof of Concept" rather than to showcase my development skills.